dayton-outar/shillings/docs/ANALYSIS/VALUATION.md

 >
 > ***Value of asset = Present value of excess return + Investment in the asset = $2 million /.1 + $100 million = $120 million***
 >
 > Note that the answers in the two approaches are equivalent.
 Why, then, would we want to use an excess return model?
-By focusing on excess returns, this model brings home the point that it is not earnings per se that create value, but earnings in excess of a required return.
+By focusing on excess returns, this model brings home the point that it is not earnings per se that create value, but earnings in excess of a required return.[^22]

 Both debt and equity has _risk_ associated with them and their are about 3 main approaches of how to interpret the risk of capital (or wealth), which constitutes both debt and equity.
 The 3 main approaches for assessing the risk of cashflow includes _Capital Asset Pricing Model_, _Arbitrage Pricing Model_ and _Multifactor Models_.